liquidvisual/hallpa-0119/src/_pages/blog_item.md

 ---
 layout: child_layout/blog_item
 title: The Trick to Creating Delicious Meals on the Go
-title_override: Blog
+title_override: ''
 permalink: /blog/blog-item/
 hero_image:
-hero_options: is-gray-minimal
+hero_options: is-gray-minimal-short
 breadcrumbs: true
-theme: theme-blog
+theme: theme-no-hero
 ---

 In an early blog post we explained [what you needed to know before moving into a retirement village](#).
 This article provides more detail about the rights you have and need to be aware of before signing a retirement village contract.